skynetxii01-bot/DRL-IN-5G/doc/source/nr-module.rst

 The complete details of the simulation script are provided in https://cttc-lena.gitlab.io/nr/html/cttc-nr-multi-flow-qos-sched_8cc.html.

-gsoc-nr-rl-based-sched.cc
+gsoc-nr-rl-based-sched
 =========================

-The program ``examples/gsoc-nr-rl-based-sched`` provides a test case for evaluating the performance of RL-based schedulers (see :ref:`RLScheduler`).
+The program ``examples/gsoc-nr-rl-based-sched`` provides a example for evaluating the performance of RL-based schedulers (see :ref:`RLScheduler`).
 It is designed to assess E2E delay and throughput in a single-cell scenario with two UEs.
 One UE has a single flow with NON-GBR traffic (5QI=80), while the second UE has multiple flows